-Reasonable and prudent operation outside of peak efficiency for limitations listed in paragraphs 4.a and 4.b is at the discretion of the BPA and Corps.
-BPA and the Corps will coordinate with NMFS when operation of turbines outside of the peak efficiency range may be appropriate under provisions in paragraphs 4.c through 4.i.
-Coordination will occur during the weekly TMT meetings, as described in the 1995 Biological Opinion on Operation of the FCRPS.
+Reasonable and prudent operation outside of best efficiency for limitations listed in paragraphs 4.a and 4.b is at the discretion of the BPA and Corps.
+BPA and the Corps will coordinate with NOAA Fisheries when operation of turbines outside of the best efficiency range may be appropriate under provisions in paragraphs 4.c through 4.i.
+Coordination will occur during the bi-weekly TMT meetings.

-Emergency situations, described in paragraphs 4.a and 4.b, that require an immediate change in FCRPS operation to avoid excessive take of listed salmonids may be directly coordinated at any time between NMFS and the action agencies.
+Emergency situations, described in paragraphs 4.a and 4.b, that require an immediate change in FCRPS operation to avoid excessive take of listed salmonids may be directly coordinated at any time between NOAA Fisheries and the action agencies.
 Coordination of an emergency change in FCRPS operation shall normally be completed immediately, with information supplied to the TMT described above as soon as practical.
 Implementation of the change(s) will occur as soon as practical given operational, hydraulic and load conditions.
 The action agencies shall provide points of contact to allow such emergency coordination to occur.

-4. Limitations for the period March 15 through October 31 for the LCOL river projects and through November 30 for the LSN river projects: Conditions that may affect BPA's ability to operate in such a manner include:

-a.
-System Reliability: BPA's ability to operate the power system in a manner that enables the Corps to maximize operation of turbines within peak range will be constrained by requirements to maintain system reliability (including requirements necessary for transient and voltage stability of the transmission system), and the ability to meet system response criteria.
-Additionally, it is necessary to maintain a margin of resource generation on line to fulfill Northwest Power Pool (NWPP), Western System Coordinating Council (WSCC), and the North American Electric Reliability Council (NERC) reliability requirements.
+- 4. Limitations for the period April 1 through October 31.
+Conditions that may affect BPA's ability to operate in such a manner include: - a.
+System Reliability: BPA's ability to operate the power system in a manner that enables the Corps to maximize operation of turbines within best range will be constrained by requirements to maintain system reliability (including requirements necessary for transient and voltage stability of the transmission system), and the ability to meet system response criteria.
+Additionally, it is necessary to maintain a margin of resource generation on line to fulfill Northwest Power Pool (NWPP), Western Electricity Coordinating Council (WECC), and the North American Electric Reliability Council (NERC) reliability requirements.

-BPA's Reliability Criteria for Operations, the Northwest Power Pool Operating Manual, the Western Systems Coordinating Council Operations Committee Handbook, and the North American Electric Reliability Council Operating Manual define system response criteria and margin of resource generation.
+BPA's Reliability Criteria for Operations1, the Northwest Power Pool Operating Manual2, the Western Systems Coordinating Council Operations Committee Handbook3, and the North American Electric Reliability Council Operating Manual4 define system response criteria and margin of resource generation.

-Predictable instances of deviation from within the peak range as a consequence of prudent utility operation for control of short term system dynamics include:
+Predictable instances of deviation from within the best range as a consequence of prudent utility operation for control of short-term system dynamics include:

-1) Routine responses to loss of generation, load or transmission within the interconnection including delivery of Operating Reserve Obligation to NWPP members upon request.
-The duration of these deviations is minimal, but dependent upon recovery by the interconnection member with the problem.

-2) Routine starting and stopping of generation units.
-These deviations are unavoidable, but very short in duration.

-3) Deliberate dropping of generation, i.e., instantaneous interruption of output, to preserve system integrity.
-This dropping could cause a brief excursion.

-b.
-Firm and Direct Service Industry (DSI) Load: The LCOL and LSN projects will be operated within one percent of peak efficiency to the extent that the ability to meet firm loads is not jeopardized.
-According to the Regional Act, the Power Sales Contract with the DSIs and House Report 96-976 dated September 16, 1980," the total DSI load will be considered firm for purposes of resource operation."
+- 1) Routine responses to loss of generation, load or transmission within the interconnection including delivery of Operating Reserve Obligation to NWPP members upon request.
+The duration of these deviations is minimal, but dependent upon recovery by the interconnection member with the problem. - 2) Routine starting and stopping of generation units.
+These deviations are unavoidable, but very short in duration. - 3) Deliberate dropping of generation, i.e., instantaneous interruption of output, to preserve system integrity.
+This dropping could cause a brief excursion. - b.
+Firm and Direct Service Industry (DSI) Load: The LCOL and LSN projects will be operated within 1% of best efficiency to the extent that the ability to meet firm loads is not jeopardized.
+According to the Regional Act, the Power Sales Contract5 with the DSIs and House Report 96-9766, dated September 16, 1980," the total DSI load will be considered firm for purposes of resource operation." - c.

-c.
 Total Dissolved Gas Supersaturation (TDG): The TDG levels will be monitored at each project during the fish passage season.
 Signs of gas bubble disease will be monitored at all Smolt Monitoring Program sampling sites and selected in-river sites.
-Peak turbine efficiency operation may be modified if
+Best turbine efficiency operation may be modified if representative monitoring data indicate that TDG is affecting fish survival.
+Necessary operational modifications will be coordinated through the process outlined in paragraph 3.e.

-&lt;sup>1Section 4.
+1Section 4.

-&lt;sup>2Minimum Operating Reliability Criteria Sections I and II.
+2Minimum Operating Reliability Criteria Sections I and II.
 1.-3. and 8.

-&lt;sup>3Minimum Operating Reliability Criteria Section II 1.-4. and 8., and Section III 1.1 and 1.2.
+3Minimum Operating Reliability Criteria Section II 1.-4. and 8., and Section III 1.1 and 1.2.